mumez/Historia/doc/Tutorial.md

 ## Registering BankAccount Domain Class to ModelSpace

-In this section, we will register the `HsBankAccount` domain model to the `HsBankAccountSpace`.
+In this section, we will register the `HtBankAccount` domain model to the `HtBankAccountSpace`.
 This step is essential because the `ModelSpace` is responsible for managing the lifecycle of models, including storing, retrieving, and replaying events.

 ### What is a ModelSpace?